georgesjamous/GoalTracker/README.SIDENOTE.md

     8- Use SwiftGen for Localization
     9- Use SwiftLint for linting and sanitization
-    10- Moving all logic, each to its own Operation-(NSOperation) instead of inside functions
+    10- Moving all logic, each to its own Operation-(NSOperation) instead of inside functions 11- UITableViewCell with SwiftUI view optimization by updating the model rather than recreating the view on reuse.

 ---